 Former President Gerald Ford died last night at the age of 93.
 We begin our coverage of Ford’s time in office with a look at his support for the Indonesian invasion of East Timor that killed one-third of the Timorese population.
-We’re joined by Brad Simpson of the National Security Archives and journalist Alan Nairn. [rush transcript included]
+We’re joined by Brad Simpson of the National Security Archives and journalist Allan Nairn. [includes rush transcript]

-Former President Gerald Ford died last night at the age of 93.
+AMY GOODMAN: Former President Gerald Ford died last night at the age of 93.
 He became president in 1974 following the resignation of Richard Nixon.
 Ford is the only person to become president that was never elected president or vice president.
-Some described him as the Accidental President.
-At his inauguration he famously declared “the long national nightmare is over.”
-But a month later Ford granted Richard Nixon a full and absolute pardon for all federal crimes that he committed when he was in the White House — including for crimes connected to the Watergate scandal.
+Some described him as the “accidental president.”
+At his inauguration, Ford famously declared “the long national nightmare is over.”
+But a month later Ford granted Richard Nixon a full and absolute pardon for all federal crimes that he committed when he was in the White House, including for crimes connected to the Watergate scandal.
 The decision stunned the country.

-Gerald Ford served as president until he lost to Jimmy Carter in the 1976 election.
-In 1975 He ordered the final pullout of U.S. troops from Vietnam.
-He later offered amnesty to Vietman era draft resisters.
-Gerald Ford surrounded himself by advisers who would later play key roles in the current Bush administration and in shaping Bush's Iraq war policy.
-Donald Rumsfeld served first as his chief of staff and then as Secretary of Defense.
+Gerald Ford served as president until he lost to Jimmy Carter in the '76 election.
+In 1975, he ordered the final pullout of U.S. troops from Vietnam.
+He later offered amnesty to Vietman-era draft resisters.
+Gerald Ford surrounded himself by advisers who would later play key roles in the current Bush administration and in shaping Bush's Iraq War policy.
+Donald Rumsfeld served first as his chief of staff and then as secretary of defense.
 Dick Cheney also served as Ford’s chief of staff.
 Paul Wolfowitz served in the Arms Control and Disarmament Agency.

-Less well known is President Ford involvement in East Timor.
-Both the New York Times and Washington Post failed to mention in their obituaries today that Ford and Henry Kissinger, his Secretary of State, offered advance approval of Indonesia’s brutal invasion of East Timor.
+Less well known is President Ford’s involvement in East Timor.
+Both The New York Times and Washington Post failed to mention in their obituaries today that Ford and Henry Kissinger, Ford’s secretary of state, offered advance approval of Indonesia’s brutal invasion of East Timor.

-BRAD SIMPSON: Thank you, very much, for having me on.
+BRAD SIMPSON: Thank you very much for having me on, Amy.

 BRAD SIMPSON: Yes.
-Gerald Ford actually met twice with Suharto, first in July of 1975 when Suharto came to the United States.
-And later in December of 1975, of course, on the eve of his invasion of East Timor.
+Gerald Ford actually met twice with Suharto, first in July of 1975, when Suharto came to the United States, and later in December of 1975, of course, on the eve of his invasion of East Timor.
 And we now know that for more than a year Indonesia had been planning its armed takeover of East Timor, and the United States had of course been aware of Indonesian military plans.
-In July of 1975, the National Security Council first informed Henry Kissinger and Gerald Ford of Indonesia’s plans to take over East Timor by force.
+In July of 1975, the National Security Council first informed Henry Kissinger and Gerald Ford of Indonesia’s plan to take over East Timor by force.
 And Suharto of course raised this with Gerald Ford in July when he met with Gerald Ford at Camp David on a trip to the United States.
-And then in December of 1975 on a trip through Southeast Asia, Gerald Ford met again with Suharto on the eve of the invasion, more than two weeks after the National Security Council, CIA, other intelligence agencies had concluded that an Indonesian invasion was eminent.
-And that the only thing delaying the invasion was the fear that US disapproval might lead to a cut-off of weapons and military supplies to the regime.
+And then, in December of 1975 on a trip through Southeast Asia, Gerald Ford met again with Suharto on the eve of the invasion, more than two weeks after the National Security Council, the CIA, other intelligence agencies had concluded that an Indonesian invasion was imminent and that the only thing delaying the invasion was the fear that U.S. disapproval might lead to a cutoff of weapons and military supplies to the Indonesian regime.

 AMY GOODMAN: How knowledgeable was President Ford at the time of the situation?

-AMY GOODMAN: As we wrap up, the—you have a large body of declassified documents surrounding Indonesia and East Timor, of which this is a part, at the National Security Archive.
+AMY GOODMAN: As we wrap up, you have a large body of declassified documents around Indonesia and Timor, of which this is a part, at the National Security Archive.
 If people want to look, where do they go online, Brad Simpson?

 BRAD SIMPSON: They can go to www.nsarchive.org.
-And there is a link to the Indonesia and East Timor document case and project on that website.
+And there is a link to the Indonesia and East Timor Documentation Project on that website.

-AMY GOODMAN: : To talk more about President Ford’s legacy and his role in Indonesia and East Timor, joined by colleague and Independent Journalist Allen Nairn, who Co-produced the Documentary Massacre: The Story Of East Timor.
-Alan, welcome to Democracy Now!
+AMY GOODMAN: To talk more about President Ford’s legacy and his role in Indonesia and East Timor, joined by colleague and independent journalist Allan Nairn, who co-produced the documentary, Massacre: The Story of East Timor.
+Allan, welcome to Democracy Now!

-ALLAN NAIRN: : Well, I interviewed Ford by phone, and beforehand had told his assistant that I wanted to discuss his meeting with General Suharto, the Indonesian Dictator, on December 5th.
-So coming into the interview Ford knew the topic.
-And when I asked Ford whether he did in fact authorize the invasion of East Timor, he said, “Frankly, I don’t recall."
-He didn’t remember.
+ALLAN NAIRN: Well, I interviewed Ford by phone, and beforehand had told his assistant that I wanted to discuss his meeting with General Suharto, the Indonesian dictator, on December 5th.
+So, coming into the interview, Ford knew the topic.
+And when I asked Ford whether he did in fact authorize the invasion of East Timor, he said, “Frankly, I don’t recall.”
+Didn’t remember.
 And I believed him.

 What Ford said was that there were many topics on the agenda that day with Suharto.
 Timor was not very high on the agenda.
-It was one of the lesser topics, and he just couldn’t remember whether he had authorized this invasion, which ended up killing 1/3 of the Timorese population.
-And it’s kind of an illustration of the fact that when, like the United States, you’re a global power with regimes everywhere dependant on your weapons, you can start wars, authorize wars, take actions that result in mass deaths in a fairly casual way.
+It was one of the lesser topics, and he just couldn’t remember whether he had authorized this invasion, which ended up killing a third of the Timorese population.
+And it’s kind of an illustration of the fact that when, like the United States, you’re a global power with regimes everywhere dependent on your weapons, you can start wars, authorize wars, take actions that result in mass death in a fairly casual way.

-In this case, the US didn’t have a great interest in East Timor.
+In this case, the U.S. did not have great interest in East Timor.
 All the evidence suggests that they didn’t particularly care one way or the other whether Timor became independent.
-But as a favor to Suharto, who was close to Washington, who was their protégée, they decided to let him go ahead with the invasion.
-So, for just a marginal, fleeting gain — or, out of doing a favor for a buddy — they ended up causing a mass murder that proportionally was the most intensive killing since the Nazis, a third of the population killed.
+But as a favor to Suharto, who was close to Washington, who was their protégé, they decided to let him go ahead with the invasion.
+So, for just a marginal, fleeting gain for—out of doing a favor for a buddy, they ended up causing a mass murder that proportionally was the most intensive killing since the Nazis, a third of the population killed.

-ALLAN NAIRN: : Well, Kissinger, and Ford, they, one of the points they made to Suharto, was that you have to try to get this invasion over with quickly.
-And Kissinger when he—they wanted them to go in intensively, presumably kill as many Timorese as they could quickly.
-So that it wouldn’t get international attention, and also, apparently they were worried that it could get attention in Congress.
-Because Ford and Kissinger knew that by authorizing this invasion, they were technically violating US law.
-Because the US weapons laws at the time stated US weapons given to foreign clients could not be used for purposes of aggression.
-And this was in the judgment of the State Department’s own legal analysts, this looked like it would be an act of aggression if Indonesia were to invade East Timor, and that could, technically, if Congress got wind of it and started to pay attention to it, be grounds for stopping, cutting off US weapons supply to Indonesia.
+ALLAN NAIRN: Well, Kissinger and Ford, they—one of the points they made to Suharto was, “You have to try to get this invasion over with quickly.”
+And Kissinger, when he—they wanted them to go in intensively, presumably kill as many Timorese as they could quickly, so that it wouldn’t get international attention.
+And also, apparently, they were worried that it could get attention in Congress, because Ford and Kissinger knew that by authorizing this invasion, they were technically violating U.S. law, because the U.S. weapons laws at the time stated that U.S. weapons given to foreign clients could not be used for purposes of aggression.
+And this was in the judgment of the State Department’s own legal analysts.
+This looked like it would be an act of aggression if Indonesia were to invade East Timor.
+And that could, technically, if the Congress got wind of it, started to pay attention to it, be grounds for stopping, cutting off U.S. weapons supply to Indonesia.

-That would have been devastating for the invasion of Timor because about 90% of the Indonesian weapons were coming from the US and they needed spare parts, they needed ammunition, they needed a re-supply.
-And it also would have been dangerous for the regime of Suharto which was based on repression within Indonesia and needed those weapons to keep their own population down.
-So Kissinger, in his internal discussions within the state department, was pressing his people to make sure that all information about Timor be kept under wraps.
-They didn’t want the US Congress paying too much attention to it.
-As it turned out, I think Kissinger was giving Congress a little too much credit because there was not much evidence at the time that apart from a few members like then-Congressman Tom Harkin, that there was much interest in probing what the US was doing.
-But Kissinger knew this was an illegal operation so he was trying to keep it quiet.
+That would have been devastating for the invasion of Timor because about 90 percent of the Indonesian weapons were coming from the U.S., and they needed spare parts, they needed ammunition, they needed a resupply.
+And it also would have been dangerous for the regime of Suharto, which was based on repression within Indonesia and needed those weapons to keep their own population down.
+So Kissinger, in his internal discussions within the State Department, was pressing his people to make sure that all information about Timor be kept under wraps, because they didn’t want the U.S. Congress paying too much attention to it.
+As it turned out, I think Kissinger was giving Congress a little too much credit, because there was not much evidence at the time that, apart from a few members like then-Congressman Tom Harkin, that there was much interest in probing what the U.S. was doing.
+But Kissinger knew this was an illegal operation, so he was trying to keep it quiet.

-ALLAN NAIRN: : Well, Suharto came to power on the back of essentially a military coup which overthrew Sukarno who was the founding President of Indonesia.
-And from the period of 1965 to 67, when General Suharto was consolidating his power, his army and groups working with the army carried out a mass slaughter of Indonesian civilians.
+ALLAN NAIRN: Well, Suharto came to power on the back of essentially a military coup which overthrew Sukarno, who was the founding president of Indonesia.
+And from the period 1965 to '67, when General Suharto was consolidating his power, his army and groups working with the army carried out a mass slaughter of Indonesian civilians.
 It's not clear exactly how many were killed, but anywhere from 400,000 to perhaps more than a million Indonesians were massacred as the Suharto regime gained power.
-And they did this, the military did this with US weaponry.
-And in fact, the US CIA station even gave a list of 5,000 names of people who they had identified as communists and potential opponents of the army, and they turned this list over to Suharto and his military intelligence people and many of those people were subsequently assassinated.
+And they did this, the military did this, with U.S. weaponry.
+And, in fact, the U.S. CIA station even gave a list of 5,000 names of people who they had identified as communist potential opponents of the army, and they turned this list over to Suharto and his military intelligence people, and many of those people were subsequently assassinated.

-AMY GOODMAN: : Well, Allan Nairn, I want to thank you, very much for being with us.
-Allan Nairn, a journalist who interviewed President Ford roughly a decade and a half ago about Ford’s involvement in the invasion of East Timor.
-That was December 7th, 1975 that the invasion occurred.
+AMY GOODMAN: Well, Allan Nairn, I want to thank you very much for being with us.
+Allan Nairn, journalist who interviewed President Ford roughly a decade and a half ago about Ford’s involvement in the invasion of East Timor.
+That was December 7, 1975, that the invasion occurred.